Johann Joachim Winckelmann

 He had a decisive influence on the rise of the Neoclassical movement during the late 18th century.
 His writings influenced not only a new science of archaeology and art history but Western painting, sculpture, literature and even philosophy.
 Winckelmann's History of Ancient Art (1764) was one of the first books written in German to become a classic of European literature.
-His subsequent influence on Lessing, Herder, Goethe, Hölderlin, Heine, Nietzsche, George, and Spengler has been provocatively called "the Tyranny of Greece over Germany."
+His subsequent influence on Gotthold Ephraim Lessing, Johann Gottfried Herder, Johann Wolfgang von Goethe, Friedrich Hölderlin, Heinrich Heine, Friedrich Nietzsche, Stefan George and Oswald Spengler has been provocatively called "the Tyranny of Greece over Germany".

-Winckelmann was homosexual, and open homoeroticism formed his writings on aesthetics.
-In 1752, he mentioned the "lust" which could be experienced with the "divine monarch" (i.e. Frederick the Great) in Potsdam in a similar way as in "Athens and Sparta" and which he could enjoy so immensely that he would never again be allowed to.
+Winckelmann was homosexual, and open homoeroticism informed his writings on aesthetics.
+In 1752, he mentioned the "lust" which could be experienced with the "divine monarch" (i.e. Frederick the Great) in Potsdam in a similar way as in "Athens and Sparta", and which he could enjoy so immensely that he would never again be allowed to.
 His homosexuality was recognized by his contemporaries, such as Goethe.
-In 1768, at the age of 50, he was murdered by a fellow guest at his hotel, for reasons that remain unclear.
+In 1768, at the age of 50, he was murdered by a fellow guest at his hotel for reasons that remain unclear.

 Biography

 Early life

 Winckelmann was born in poverty in Stendal in the Margraviate of Brandenburg.
 His father, Martin Winckelmann, worked as a cobbler, while his mother, Anna Maria Meyer, was the daughter of a weaver.
 Winckelmann's early years were full of hardship, but his academic interests pushed him forward.
 Later in Rome, when he had become a famous scholar, he wrote: "One gets spoiled here; but God owed me this; in my youth I suffered too much."

-Winckelmann attended the Köllnisches Gymnasium in Berlin and the Altstädtisches Gymnasium at Salzwedel, and in 1738, at age 21, went as a student of theology to the University of Halle.
+Winckelmann attended the Köllnisches Gymnasium in Berlin and the Altstädtisches Gymnasium at Salzwedel, and in 1738, at the age of 21, went as a student of theology to the University of Halle.
 However, Winckelmann was no theologian; he had become interested in Greek classics in his youth, but soon realized that the teachers in Halle could not satisfy his intellectual interests in this field.
 He nonetheless devoted himself privately to Greek and followed the lectures of Alexander Gottlieb Baumgarten, who coined the term "aesthetics".
+During this period, he became an enthusiastic translator of Herodotus.

 With the intention of becoming a physician, in 1740 Winckelmann attended medical classes at Jena.
 He also taught languages.
 From 1743 to 1748, he was the deputy headmaster of the gymnasium of Seehausen in the Altmark but Winckelmann felt that work with children was not his true calling.
 Moreover, his means were insufficient: his salary was so low that he had to rely on his students' parents for free meals.
 He was thus obliged to accept a tutorship near Magdeburg.
-While tutor for the powerful Lamprecht family, he fell into unrequited love with the handsome Lamprecht son.
+Whilst working as a tutor for the powerful Lamprecht family, he fell into unrequited love with the handsome Lamprecht son.
 This was one of a series of such loves throughout his life.
 His enthusiasm for the male form excited Winckelmann's budding admiration of ancient Greek and Roman sculpture.